mmbman/Katagiri/1979-11-18-BlueCliffRecordCase1Lecture2.md

 For instance, I had bad news from Zen Center in San Francisco last night.
 Some person *[unintelligible]* bad news.
 One of our friends, this person died.
 I didn’t have much more information, except, just died.
 Well it is said that he was murdered by somebody, they didn’t know yet.
 But he was pretty young, 21 years old.

-But if you say, “I am 21 years old; it is young.”
-What do you mean, young?
+If you say, “I am 21 years old; it is young” – what do you mean, young?
 “I am 60 years old, I am 70 years; it is old age."
 What do you mean?
 "Old age, old man should die first.
 Young man should live longer."
-Of course, there is, we hope.
+Of course ... we hope [so].
 But reality doesn’t agree with this understanding.
 Even though you believe “I am young, so I can live long,” of course there is, but reality is not.
 Reality doesn’t agree with.
 At any time, what is [the] reality where you, at 20 years old, live.
 What is reality?
 You can say you can live long, or you have to die tomorrow – maybe so, maybe not.
 You can live tomorrow, even longer – maybe, maybe not.
 Finally, nothing to say, if you look at the reality itself.
 What could you say?

-This is reality in which everyone is living, day to day.
-Whoever you are, young, or old age, it doesn’t matter.
+This is reality, in which everyone is living, day to day.
+Whoever you are, young or old, it doesn’t matter.
 That’s why Buddha says, life and death, old age and sickness are suffering.

 ##### 20:20